woodsmokeheart/tracker/README.md

 ## 📱 Usage

 1. **Authentication**
-   - Sign up with email/password or Google
+   - Sign up with email and password
    - Verify your email address
    - Login to access your tasks